Compliance and Enforcement Policy

 Prosecution

 Provisions in the Act and regulations may also in rare circumstances be prosecuted as offences.
-The laying of charges may be resorted to in circumstances that are particularly egregious, such as circumstances where there is willful obstructive behavior by the entity, or the provision of false or misleading information to a DEO or other offences that are committed with a criminal intent.
-Administrative Monetary Penalties are typically insufficient to prevent recurrence of these offences.
-As a matter of policy, the Agency will seek charge-approval from the Public Prosecution Service of Canada prior to laying any charges for offences under the Act.
+The laying of charges may be resorted to in circumstances that are particularly egregious, such as circumstances where there is wilful obstructive behaviour by the entity, or the provision of false or misleading information to a DEO or other offences that are committed with a criminal intent.
+AMPs are typically insufficient to prevent recurrence of these offences.
+As a matter of policy, the Agency will seek charge approval from the Public Prosecution Service of Canada prior to laying any charges for offences under the Act.

-A DEO who believes that a regulated entity has committed a violation of an obligation intended to identify or remove barriers to the mobility of persons with disabilities may issue a NOV that contains a Warning but does not contain an AMP.
+A DEO who believes that a regulated entity has committed a violation of an obligation intended to identify or remove barriers to the mobility of persons with disabilities may issue a Notice of Violation that contains a Warning but does not contain an AMP.
 This is distinct from a Cautionary Notice in that it does have legal effect and is subject to review if the entity files a written request for a review of the alleged violation with the Agency.
-More information related to this review process can be found on the CTA website.
+More information related to this review process can be found here.

-A regulated entity that is served with an NOV with AMP may, instead of paying the full penalty or challenging the NOV before TATC, seek to enter into a Compliance Agreement with the Agency.
+A regulated entity that is served with a Notice of Violation with AMP may, instead of paying the full penalty or challenging the Notice of Violation before TATC, seek to enter into a Compliance Agreement with the Agency.
 A Compliance Agreement is a formal and enforceable agreement by which the regulated entity undertakes to come into compliance by meeting terms that the Agency considers appropriate.
-If the Agency is satisfied that the entity has complied with the terms, a Notice of Compliance is to be provided to the person and no further proceedings shall be taken against the person in respect of the contravention and, depending on the terms of the agreement, the AMP may be reduced in whole or in part and the entity's security deposit would be returned to them.
-If however the Agency is of the opinion that the party failed to comply with any of the terms in the specified timeline, it shall serve a Notice of Default on the person informing them to pay twice the AMP amount or that the security, if any, given under the compliance agreement is forfeited to Her Majesty in right of Canada.
+If the Agency is satisfied that the entity has complied with the terms, a Notice of Compliance is to be provided to the person and no further proceedings shall be taken against the person in respect of the contravention and, depending on the terms of the agreement, the AMP may be reduced in whole or in part and the entity’s security deposit would be returned to them.
+If, however, the Agency is of the opinion that the party failed to comply with any of the terms in the specified timeline, it shall serve a Notice of Default on the person informing them to pay twice the AMP amount or that the security, if any, given under the compliance agreement is forfeited to His Majesty in right of Canada.

 Date modified: